p-wegner/coding-aider/docs/actions.md

 `ShowLastCommandResultAction` displays the result of the last executed Aider command.

-This documentation provides an overview of the main actions in the Coding Aider plugin.
+This documentation provides a comprehensive overview of the main actions in the Coding Aider plugin.
 Each action is designed to enhance the development experience by integrating Aider's capabilities into the IDE workflow.